joyrider3774/PinballX_Launcher_app/other_games/Zaccaria Pinball/README.md

 ## Usage
 Place the executable from the latest release in a directory you can remember, don't launch it yet.
 Download the [ZaccariaLauncher.ini](/other_games/Zaccaria%20Pinball/ZaccariaLauncher.ini) file and place it in the same directory as the executable.
-Then rename the launcher executable to ZaccariaLauncher.exe.
+Then rename the "PinballFX3Launcher.exe" launcher executable to "ZaccariaLauncher.exe" .
 So that you have a ZaccariaLauncher.exe and the downloaded ZaccariaLauncher.ini file in the same directory.
 Then run the application once and immediatly close it close the application using q key or alt + f4.
 It should have updated the ini file with all options and detected your steam installation.
 The app is setup to use q as the quit key,